 The surgical procedure requires development of a full mucoperiosteal flap reflection of the gingiva (gums), underlying connective tissue and periosteum for access to the osseous defects and root surfaces of teeth.
 The procedure modifies the bony support of the teeth by reshaping the alveolar process to achieve a more physiologic form.
-This may include the removal of minor amounts of affected, supporting bone and/or nonsupporting bone.
+This must include the removal of supporting bone (ostectomy) and/or non-supporting bone (osteoplasty).1

 Osseous surgery is one of the most common periodontal procedures performed for surgical correction of osseous defects.
-In addition, if bone defects are severe enough, a bone graft and membrane may be necessary.
+In addition, if bone defects are severe enough, a bone graft and/or membrane may be necessary.

 The necessity of the surgical procedure/s will be determined by a detailed clinical examination, dental history review, medical history review, oral hygiene review, necessary diagnostic tests, consultations with other health care professionals, and diagnostic procedures such as radiographs and periodontal charting.

 Refer to CPB #13 -- Bone Replacement Grafts.